 - 2015, Ohio: $2,700,000 Verdict.
 A married couple was riding on their trike.
 Its right-rear axle broke, causing the vehicle to go off-road and strike a ditch.
 The impact threw the couple into the air.
 The husband became paralyzed from the chest down and died 40 days later.
 His widow suffered fractures to her legs, arms, and ribs.
 She underwent five surgeries to treat her injuries.
 The estate sued the business that made and sold the axle.
 They alleged that the axle was of poor quality.
 The state showed evidence that the axle was not heat-treated, which violated industry standards.
 The jury awarded $2,700,000.
 This consisted of $1,033,000 to the widow and $1,042,000 for survivorship to the decedent.

 - 2010, Ohio: $75,000 Verdict.
-A 60-year-old retiree was awarded $75,000 for pain and suffering as a result of being injected with the wrong patient’s blood.
+A 60-year-old retiree was awarded $75,000 for pain and suffering from being injected with the wrong patient’s blood.
 During a routine nuclear stress test, the Plaintiff was hooked up to an IV for injection of medications.
-The Defendant failed to check the Plaintiff’s wristband and injected her with a blood mixture from the patient in the adjoining room.
+The defendant failed to check Plaintiff’s wristband and injected her with a blood mixture from the patient in the adjoining room.
 The blood had not been screened for blood-borne diseases.
-Ultimately, there was no evidence of infection, and the Plaintiff did not suffer the rejection of the blood, therefore the Defendants denied liability on the grounds that the Plaintiff did not suffer an injury.
-The jury disagreed but obviously did not award a great deal of money.
+Ultimately, there was no evidence of infection, and Plaintiff did not suffer the rejection of the blood, therefore, the Defendants denied liability because Plaintiff did not suffer an injury.
+The jury disagreed but did not award a great deal of money.

 - 2010, Ohio: $196,000 Verdict.
-A 42-year-old homemaker was awarded $195,500 as a result of a common bile duct injury that required additional surgery to repair.
+A 42-year-old homemaker was awarded $195,500 due to a common bile duct injury requiring additional repair surgery.
 Plaintiff underwent a laparoscopic cholecystectomy during which the Defendant surgeon mistakenly clipped and removed a portion of her common bile duct.
 Defendant claimed that a common bile duct injury is a known risk and complication of the procedure.
-An Ohio jury sided with the Plaintiff and awarded her $196,500 for pain and suffering, and $70,000 for past medical expenses.
+An Ohio jury sided with the Plaintiff and awarded her $196,500 for pain and suffering and $70,000 for past medical expenses.
 The total verdict was $196,500.